Tools & Machines

-Here’s a list of the tools, machines and materials available in the Makerspace.
+Here’s a list of the tools, machines and materials available in the Makerspace & Lab.
 All ETH students are free to use the machines and only pay for the material.

 NOTE:

-To use an advanced machine, you’ll need a special introduction course before getting started.
-Check out their individual pages for more information.
+To use an advanced machine, you’ll need a Machine Introduction before getting started.
+Check out the individual machines for more information.

 Hönggerberg: